textX/textX/docs/model.md

     person_model.entities[0]._tx_position)
 ```

+Where `entity_mm` is a meta-model of the language.

-This will give the line/column position of the first entity.
+Previous example will give the line/column position of the first entity.

 ### _tx_filename